-Using the instructions in the appendix Accuracy, Precision and Uncertainty, calculate the mean and average deviation of the combined data set for the length of each block.
+Using the instructions in the appendix Accuracy, Precision and Uncertainty, calculate the mean and average deviation of the combined data set for the length and height of the buggy.
 Compare your estimated uncertainty to your average deviation.
 Do they agree within significant figures?